-The Applicant has committed to specific measures during the Project's pre-construction, construction, operation, and decommissioning stages.
-Applicant-committed measures presented in the ASC and taken into consideration in the characterization of potential impacts in each resource impact analysis (provided in Chapter 4) are summarized below.
+The Applicant has committed to specific measures during the Project's Pre-Construction, Construction, Operation, and Decommissioning Stages.
+Applicant-committed measures presented in Section 1.10 of the Final ASC and taken into consideration in the characterization of potential impacts in each resource impact analysis (provided in Chapter 4) are summarized below.
 Some Applicant-committed measures may be existing requirements in rule or law.
-Those requirements that were listed by the Applicant in the ASC are included here.
-No Applicant-committed measures were proposed for wetlands, energy, and natural resources, or light and glare; however, commitments for other elements of the environment (described in Chapters 3 and 4) may have qualities that provide protection for these resources.
+The requirements that were listed by the Applicant in Section 1.10 of the Final ASC are included here.
+Elements of the environment analyzed in Chapter 4 may have additional Applicant commitments from other Applicant-supplied plans, reports, or Project material.
+Additional Applicant commitments, if considered during the analysis of impacts, are provided in each element's analysis in Chapter 4.
+No Applicant-committed measures were proposed for wetlands, energy and natural resources, or light and glare; however, commitments for other elements of the environment (described in Chapters 3 and 4) may have aspects that provide protection for these resources.

 Agency-recommended mitigation measures are provided in Chapter 4 for each element of the environment.
-A high-level summary of agency-recommended mitigation measures is also provided in the executive summary of this Draft EIS.
+A high-level summary of agency-recommended mitigation measures is also provided in the executive summary of this EIS.